 With the Soviets getting hit hard the inevitable atrocities started to occur and there were frozen corpses littering the country.
 Something had to give.
 Finland opted for peace in 1940 gave up 11 percent of its country and in theory things should have stayed that way.

 Before becoming feared pirate in a Disney franchise Barbarossa was the name for the Nazi invasion of the Soviet Union.
-Four million troops matched into the Soviet Union, who were massively ill-prepared and Finland saw an opportunity, they allied with the Nazi regime.
+Four million troops matched into the Soviet Union, who were massively ill-prepared as Uncle Joe, despite being warned felt that Adolph was a trusted mate – I mean if you cannot trust a Nazi then who can you trust?

-The tide of war was quickly to turn and where the Soviets had been ill-prepared before by 1944 they were battle hardened and marching to Berlin, but they also had some scores to settle with Finland.
+The tide of war was quickly to turn and where the Soviets had been ill-prepared before by 1944 they were battle hardened and marching to Berlin, but they also had some scores to settle with Finland, who it distinctly looked like would be eaten up by the USSR.

 Finnish Residence and Aimo Koivunen